Education in social work: Council on Social Work Education

 The Council on Social Work Education (CSWE) is a non-profit association partnership of educational and professional institutions that works to ensure and enhance the quality of social work education and for a practice that promotes individual, family, and community well-being, and social and economic justice.
 The association provides various training for community education in a social work setting.
 For instance, the CSWE Gero-Ed Center lists a practice guide for social workers educating certain populations or audiences that includes class exercises, assignments, case studies, and competencies history.

 The material provided explains the benefits of each activity style and what a group would gain from its implementation.
-Many of the class exercises resemble community education events and are intended to provide insight into what educational styles may be best for the social worker's topic of interest or population.
-A policy analysis at a community agency meeting may call for an educational activity that divides the attending into groups to advocate for the interests of other community members or agencies.
-This type of activity, as described by the CSWE, allows for free discussion of intergenerational, multicultural, political issues associated with that policy.
+Many of the activities resemble community education events.
+They are intended to provide insight into what educational styles may be most appropriate for the social worker's topic of interest or population.
+A policy analysis at a community agency meeting may call for an educational activity that divides the attendees into groups.
+This activity advocates for other community members or agencies.
+This type of activity, as described by the CSWE, allows for free discussion of intergenerational, multicultural, and political issues associated with that policy.
 This tool is among many others the CSWE provides for social workers that educate.

 The State University of New York School of Social Work

-For social workers that are new to educating, the State University of New York School of Social Work provides a great resource that can help each educator find their own style of teaching.
-They explain that teaching is as much of an art and that social workers, as educators, need to understand themselves and their students.
-Some of the identified tools provided by the School of Social Work include finding one's own learning style, how to develop effective lesson plans, reflective teaching and professional development, resources by subject, and solution-focused teaching among others.
+For social workers who are newly introduced to education, the State University of New York School of Social Work provides resources that can help each educator find their style of teaching.
+SUNY explains that teaching is an art and that social workers, as educators, need to understand themselves and their students.
+Some of the identified tools provided by the School of Social Work include finding one's learning style, developing effective lesson plans, reflective teaching and professional development, resources by subject, and solution-focused teaching, among others.

-Reflective teaching is one promoted aspect that explains the responsibility of the social worker to create an environment for creative problem solving.
-It allows for room to consider more alternatives and develop a body of knowledge based on experiences.
-In the social work setting this attempt to community education can prove to be most effective as people's environments and populations are constantly changing.
-Reflecting and monitoring the educational process can help to stabilize more creative and innovative ways to educate individuals, families, and communities.
-As social and economic justice issues become more prominent and delicate, social workers need to consider these tools for the benefit of help seekers.
+Reflective teaching is an aspect of social work that explains the social worker's responsibility to create an environment for creative problem-solving.
+It allows room to consider more alternatives and develop a body of knowledge based on experiences.
+In the social work setting, this attempt at community education can prove to be most effective, as people's environments and populations are constantly changing.
+Reflecting and monitoring the educational process can help stabilize more creative and innovative ways to educate individuals, families, and communities.
+As social and economic justice issues become more prominent and delicate, social workers need to consider these tools for help seekers.